 While the previous section was concerned with an object detection task, we now address the more challenging problem of object localization.
-Even though the tiny image dataset has not been labeled with the location of objects in the images, we can use the weakly labeled (i.e. only a single label is provided for each image) dataset to localize objects.
-Much the recent work in object recognition uses explicit models that labels regions of images as being object/background.
-In contrast, we use the tiny image dataset to localize without learning an explicit object model.
-It is important to emphasize that this operation is performed without manual labeling of images: all the information comes from the loose text label associated with each image.
+Even though the tiny image data set has not been labeled with the location of objects in the images, we can use the weakly labeled (i.e., only a single label is provided for each image) data set to localize objects.
+Much of the recent work in object recognition uses explicit models that labels regions of images as being object/ background.
+In contrast, we use the tiny image data set to localize without learning an explicit object model.
+It is important to emphasize that this operation is performed without manual labeling of images: All of the information comes from the loose text label associated with each image.

-The idea is to extract multiple putative crops of the high resolution query image (Fig. 11(a)-(c)).
-For each crop, we resize it to 32 × 32 pixels and query the tiny image database to obtain it's siblings set (Fig. 11(d)).
+The idea is to extract multiple putative crops of the highresolution query image (Figs. 11a, 11b, and 11c).
+For each crop, we resize it to 32×32 pixels and query the tiny image database to obtain its siblings set (Fig. 11d).
 When a crop contains a person, we expect the sibling set to also contain people.
 Hence, the most prototypical crops should get have a higher number of votes for the person class.
-To reduce the number of crops that need to be evaluated, we first segment the image using normalized cuts [11], producing around 10 segments (segmentation is performed on the high resolution image).
+To reduce the number of crops that need to be evaluated, we first segment the image using normalized cuts [11], producing around 10 segments (segmentation is performed on the highresolution image).
 Then, all possible combinations of contiguous segments are considered, giving a set of putative crops for evaluation.
 Fig. 11 shows an example of this procedure.
-Fig. 11(d) shows the best scoring bounding box for images from the Altavista test set.
+Fig. 11d shows the best scoring bounding box for images from the Altavista test set.